-- Daily conversational English session.
+- Daily conversational English sessions,

-- Withdrawal in small groups to work on speaking, listening, reading and writing of the English language using the Intensive EAL programme.
+- Withdrawal in small groups to work on speaking, listening, reading and writing of the English language using the Intensive EAL programme,

 - Some in-class support for specific areas of the curriculum to further support and aid understanding.

-NB As Tier 2 is a bespoke service it may include any combination of the above.
+NB.
+As Tier 2 is a bespoke service it may include any combination of the above.

-Either at the Admissions stage or following these assessments some children will be identified as needing Tier 2 EAL to provide further support.
+Either at the Admissions stage or following these assessments, some children will be identified as needing Tier 2 EAL to provide further support.
 These children receive both Tier 1 and Tier 2 support.

 The Secondary EAL provision